NekoD08/react-native-get-pixel/README.md

    .catch(err => {});
 ```

-**NOTE:** You have to add sample.png to the Xcode project as a resource and to `src/main/assets/drawable` on Android.
+**NOTE:** On iOS you have to add sample.png to the Xcode project as a resource

 ## getPixelRank Example (Android only)